See what mortgage you qualify for

-Whether you’re looking for a home or putting yours up for sale, entering the real estate market is exciting.
-But to put yourself in the strongest position possible, it’s important to know if you’re in a seller’s market or a buyer’s market, and what each one means to you as a buyer or seller.
+Whether you’re buying a house or putting yours up for sale, entering the real estate market is exciting.
+But to put yourself in the strongest position possible, it’s important to know whether you’re in a seller’s market or a buyer’s market – and what each type of market means to you as a buyer or seller.

-We’re here to clue you in to the factors that will tell you how to know if it’s a buyer’s or seller’s market.
-We’ll also let you know what to do in either real estate market, whether you’re a buyer or a seller, to put you at the best possible advantage.
+We can clue you in on the signs that you’re in a buyer’s or seller’s market.
+And whether you’re a buyer or a seller, we’ll help you navigate either real estate market to put you at the best possible advantage.

 What Is a Seller’s Market?

-Increased demand increases the number of offers.
-And when multiple buyers are vying for a home, this creates competition among the buyers to beat out each others’ offers.
+- Higher offers (and more of them): Increased demand increases the number of offers.
+When multiple buyers are bidding for a home, it creates competition among buyers.

-When there are fewer homes and more buyers, there can be a rush to get offers in quickly.
-This makes it more likely that an acceptable offer will be received sooner than later, and the home will sell more quickly.
+- Faster sales: When there are fewer homes and more buyers, there can be a rush to get offers in quickly.
+It’s more likely a seller will receive an attractive offer sooner than later, and the home will sell faster.

 Tips for buyers in a seller’s market

-So, what do you do if you’re a buyer in a seller’s market?
-Don’t be discouraged!
-There are several things that buyers can do to gain an edge in a seller’s market:
+So what do you do if you’re a buyer in a seller’s market?
+First, don’t get discouraged!
+There are several things buyers can do to gain an edge in a seller’s market:

 In a seller’s market, if a house is priced right, it’s best to move fast.
-If you wait around, you’ll probably lose out on the house.
-Cue the sad trombone.
+If you wait around, you’ll probably lose out on the house (cue sad trombone).

-You can help speed the process along by knowing what you want, what the deal breakers are and sticking to the list.
-Then, if a home checks all the boxes, you won’t have to hem and haw before putting that offer in.
+You can help speed the process along by knowing what you want, knowing what your deal breakers are and creating a house-hunting checklist.
+If a home checks all the boxes, you won’t waste time hemming and hawing before putting an offer in.

 Waive home sale contingencies

-So, you’re looking for a new home, but to pay for it, you want to use the money from the sale of your current home.
+You want to buy a new home, but to pay for it, you must use the proceeds from the sale of your current home.

-Usually, this is done with a home sale contingency.
-In essence, it’s an offer with a promise to finish buying the house when you’re done selling yours, usually by a preset deadline.
+You can usually achieve this with a home sale contingency, which is an offer with a promise to finish buying a house once you’ve sold yours, usually by a set deadline.

-Sound good?
-Not so much to sellers in a seller’s market.
-Contingencies can delay the sale weeks or months, and make it easier for the buyer to back out on the deal.
-In a seller’s market, sellers will often automatically eliminate any contingent offers from consideration.
+Sounds good?
+Maybe to you, but not so much to sellers in a seller’s market.
+Contingencies can delay a sale by weeks or months and make it easier for a buyer to back out of a deal.
+In a seller’s market, sellers are known to withdraw offers with contingencies in them.

 Pay in cash

 If you’ve got enough money to purchase a home outright, a cash offer is the surest way to put your offer at or near the top of the pile.
-These offers close more quickly and with fewer potential hiccups and delays of contingent offers, and without financing issues that can crop up with mortgage offers.
+All-cash offers close more quickly.
+There are fewer potential hiccups and delays due to contingent offers.
+And you shouldn’t experience the financing issues that can crop up with mortgage offers.

 Know your limits

-It’s all too easy to get caught up in the competitive spirit of a bidding war.
-Just make sure your wallet doesn’t get too caught up in it, too.
-Be sure the fervor of getting that house doesn’t lead you to offer more than you can afford.
+It’s so easy to get caught up in the competitive spirit of a bidding war.
+Just make sure your wallet doesn’t get caught up in it, too.
+Be sure the excitement of buying a home doesn’t lead you to offer more than you can afford.

 Tips for sellers in a seller’s market

-Think that all you need to do in a seller’s market is to list your house, put on your soft pants and relax?
+Think that all you need to do in a seller’s market is to list your house, put on your sweatpants and relax?
 Au contraire.
-Here are some tips for sellers to attract buyers, close quickly and make the whole home-selling process easier.
+Here are some tips for sellers to attract buyers, close quickly and make the entire home selling process easier.

 Price it right